 This is the key to staying on top of your cash flow.
-Here’s how to keep the money you’re owed flowing into your business.
+Here’s how to keep the money you’re owed flowing in, whether you're contracting, a sole trader or running a business.

-If someone doesn’t pay their invoice you’re left financing the cost of the job until it’s paid — which can be costly if you’ve paid for materials or staff to do the job.
+If someone doesn’t pay their invoice you’re left financing the cost of the work until it’s settled — which can be costly if you’ve paid for materials or staff to do the job.

 Sending invoices and chasing debtors is part of getting the job done.